Masks

 We recommend you set the timeline bar to 1

-Don't forget to use the shortcut keys [ and ] to increase and decrease the size of the brush, and e and f to swap between eraser and brush!
+Don't forget to use the shortcut keys [ and ] to increase and decrease the size of the brush, and e and f keys to swap between eraser and brush!

 📘